IBM/FfDL/docs/gpu-guide.md

-# Train Models using GPUs
+# Train Deep Learning Models using GPUs

 ***This is still under development, any of the following instructions may have significant changes in the future.***